AntoinePaques/MocktailGPT/packages/ts/README.md

 Run the generator directly from your terminal.
 The CLI creates an `orval.config.js` in the current directory and runs Orval programmatically.
+After Orval completes it also generates helper files in the output directory:

+- `index.ts` that re-exports all generated modules
+- `msw.ts` exposing a `handlers` array from the mocks
+- `mockServiceWorker.js` starting an MSW worker

 You can pass `-c` or `--config` to use a custom Orval configuration path:

 ```bash